tairasoul/JCO/README.md

 # JCO

-JCO is a remake of RCO in NodeJS that uses RFO's JS api.
+JCO ~~is~~ was a remake of RCO in NodeJS.

+It is now a project I made to temporarily serve as a early windows release using RFO's JS api.

+In progress.

 Hide the terminal by pressing it's tray icon in the bottom right.